Salaries and Remuneration Commission SRC

 (4) The powers ...... of the Salaries and Remuneration Commission shall be to— (a) set and regularly review the remuneration and benefits of all State officers; .......

-It will be interesting to know however, why the Commission has established a harmonised salary schedule across Counties given that different Counties do not all have the same economic power, wealth, development and levels of production.
+It will be interesting to know however, why the Commission established a harmonised salary schedule in 2014 across Counties given that different Counties do not all have the same economic power, wealth, development and levels of production, etc notwithstanding the fact that its Act of 2011 requires it to adhere to the "equal remuneration to persons for work of equal value" principal.

-As a Commission, the SRC will align its recommendations with the New Constitution, with national policies, and with prevailing economic conditions:
+As a Commission, the SRC must align its recommendations with the New Constitution, with national policies, and with prevailing economic conditions:

 230. (4) The ..... functions of the Salaries and Remuneration Commission shall be to— (b) advise the national and county governments on the remuneration and benefits of all other public officers.